The Original Smash Burger Tacos

 Heat up your searing surface to a high heat.
 If using a griddle as shown above, do not turn on all of the burners.
 The tacos will be flipped over, and the flour tortilla doesn’t need to crisp up on the back.
 It’s best if they are flipped to a surface with ambient heat to keep them warm and pliable.

-Season the beef with your choice of seasoning (can’t go wrong with salt & pepper).
+Season the beef with some Canyon Crust Beef Seasoning or your choice of seasoning (can’t go wrong with salt, pepper, and garlic powder).
 Place the seasoned side of the beef down onto the hot surface.
 Find those tortillas quickly, it’s time to smash!

 Smash the tortilla down which will press the burger into it.